noear/liquor/README.md

 ### 2) Script Evaluator

 * You can import classes or static methods.
 No package name
-* Don't use "public" when using inner classes
+* Inner classes are used without decoration ("public", "static").
+Fields and methods of inner classes do not support "static"
 * Using CodeSpec::imports to import classes or static methods required by an expression Or add an "import" statement to your code